 By now, you’re likely familiar with what a POS system (point of sale) is.
 For most retail businesses today, the POS system is what enables you to manage store inventory and staff, check out customers, accept payments, and route those funds to your bank account.
 It’s your retail store’s mission control.

-But a POS system’s features vary from one provider to another—and so do the costs.
+But POS features vary from one provider to another—and so do the POS system costs.
 How much does a POS terminal and hardware cost?
 What about the software?
 Are there payment processing fees?

 Shopping for a POS system can feel tedious.
 With hidden costs, setup fees, and unclear pricing, it’s not always easy to know exactly what you’re signing up for.

 POS systems come with both fixed and variable costs, and the price will vary depending on your provider, your business type, how many stores and employees you have, and the features you need.